Low Carb Rice Alternatives for Jambalaya

 What’s great about shirataki noodles is their versatility in cooking.
 They are a perfect substitute for traditional rice noodles, making them an excellent addition to your jambalaya recipe.
 Shirataki noodles have a slightly chewy texture and can absorb the flavors of the jambalaya sauce, creating a delicious and satisfying meal.

-See also Best Rice for Jambalaya
+See also Pilaf Rice With Fish

 Compared to regular noodles, shirataki noodles have a distinct nutritional advantage.
 They are made from soluble fiber, which can help with digestion and keep you feeling full longer.
 Shirataki noodles are also a good source of calcium and fiber.